Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 The geometric analysis can be run on your existing data today.
-No additional procedures.
-No additional tests.
+No additional procedures required to begin.
 No waiting for new technology.

 Your data.